dmay/amazon-q-developer-cli/planning/mvp-small-wins/mvp-small-wins-0-scope.md

 ### Implementation Approach

 1. **Investigate Input Blocking:**

    - Test if `lines.next_line()` blocks quit command handling
    - If blocking occurs, replace with interruptible input method:
      - Option A: Use tokio::select! with stdin reader and command channel
      - Option B: Use channel-based input reading with separate task
+     - Identify more oprtions, if available
 2. **Add Event Handlers:**

    - Add WorkerEvent::Created handler to StructuredIO::handle_event()
    - Add WorkerEvent::Deleted handler to StructuredIO::handle_event()
    - Format events as JSON output
 3. **Verify Event Timing:**

    - Review StructuredIO::new() to ensure EventBus subscription happens first
    - Review ChatArgs::execute() to ensure UI is created before Session operations
+     - This also applies to TextUi, it should also be able to handle all events from the start
    - Add test to verify initial worker creation event is captured
 4. **Test Quit Command:**

    - Test: `echo '{"command":"quit"}' | q chat --ui-mode=structured`
    - Verify immediate exit without blocking
    - Verify proper cleanup